instagibbs/bolts/XX-eltoo-transactions.md

 vectors that would need to be solved.
 1. One-shot asymmetric channel constructions, such as [Inherited IDs](https://github.com/JohnLaw2/btc-iids/blob/main/iids14.pdf) and with [NOINPUT/BIP118](https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-July/001363.html) which may require deeper changes to the Bitcoin protocol, and may not resolve in HTLC forwards of 0.5 RTT, and seem to be incompatible with watchtowers.
 1. Punishment mechanisms could be reintroduced for 2-party channels with [asymmetric witnesses](https://github.com/LLFourn/witness-asymmetric-channel), at the cost of increased complexity, HTLC replacement in lockstep, and inflexibility to multiparty scenarios.
-1. One-shot asymmetric channel constructions .
+[This paper](https://eprint.iacr.org/2022/1295.pdf) as well, which seems simplest.

 # Transactions